pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 Given this critical use case, we are thrilled to introduce the latest addition to the Pulumi Ecosystem: the new _Docker Build_ provider, designed to streamline and modernize Docker image builds.

-This addition builds on the solid foundation of our highly utilized [Pulumi Docker] provider and elevates the `docker.Image` resource -- one of the most heavily used and most uniquely powerful resources in the Pulumi ecosystem -- into its own new dedicated package.
+This addition builds on the solid foundation of our highly utilized [Docker] provider and elevates the `docker.Image` resource -- one of the most heavily used and most uniquely powerful resources in the Pulumi ecosystem -- into its own new dedicated package.
 By fully embracing the power of [BuildKit], the Docker Build provider brings with it many new features to support best-in-class Docker capabilities that developers will love.

 The new provider exposes Docker's next-gen [buildx](https://docs.docker.com/reference/cli/docker/buildx/build/) interface, so now even your most complex Docker images can be handled by Pulumi.